joelleyarro03/AI-Portfolio-Iman-Haamid/README.md

 # AI-Portfolio-Iman-Haamid
-Showcases my skills and knowledge gained in journey during my studies in the Applied AI and Robotics program.
+Showcases my skills and knowledge gained during my studies in the Applied AI and Robotics program.